Ookamini95/dnd-aanghakan/Aanghakan/Locations/The Opal Sea/Assets/locations/Swirling Strait.md

-Here powerful currents may sway the ship to a perilous end,
+Here powerful currents may sway the ship to a perilous end, dense fog makes hard to see incoming threats